Join the MACP

 6.0.3 Resigns or withdraws his membership in writing directed to the President.

 6.1 Membership in the Association may be terminated for discreditable conduct pursuant to Article 8.0.2.

-7.0 Annual membership fees shall be payable by active and associate members.
+7.0 Annual membership fees shall be payable by active, associate members and life members.

 7.1.1 Membership fees are due and payable upon receipt of an invoice forwarded to each member by the Secretary-Treasurer on or before February 1st of each year.

 7.1.2 The Secretary-Treasurer will issue a receipt for membership fees paid, in the name of the Association.